stuartmaxwell/mydjangox/README.md

 8. Create a superuser: `python manage.py createsuperuser`
 9. Start the server: `python manage.py runserver`
 10. Navigate to: <http://127.0.0.1:8000>
+11. Bonus: run `pytest` to see if everything is working.

 ## More Configuration